 Each year, United Way of Central Illinois and 2-1-1 receive phone calls from thousands of people in our community in need of help.
-The United Way Resource Center will feature both community and nonprofit resources designed to help both those in need and the agencies which serve them.
+The United Way Resource Center features both community and nonprofit resources designed to help those in need and the agencies which serve them.

-The resource center will provide topical, relevant information on a variety of health and human services issues, from health related fact sheets to educational resources for parents.
+The resource center provides topical, relevant information on a variety of health and human services issues, from health related fact sheets to educational resources for parents.